Enhancing Cancer Diagnostics with AI

 There are other differences that may impact your decision, other than complexity and ML use-case.
 Some of those differences are related to how cost is calculated, how to set the environment up, how privacy is implemented and the learning curve needed for working with each one of those services.

-Being fully managed by AWS, Bedrock requires less effort compared to SageMaker considering that users and developers select one of the provided pre-trained models, run some customizations if applicable and hit the ground running.
+Being fully managed by AWS, Bedrock requires less effort compared to SageMaker AI considering that users and developers select one of the provided pre-trained models, run some customizations if applicable and hit the ground running.

 Regarding privacy concerns, the main difference lies again in the customization capabilities of each service, even though both services provide robust security features.

-SageMaker provides more control over privacy and security.
+SageMaker AI provides more control over privacy and security.
 Users can define and create their own VPC with the needed configurations for internet access, encrypt data at rest and in transit and manage data and service access through IAM roles.

 Bedrock, on the other hand, processes data within the AWS environment.
 Bedrock provides and ensures that the user data does not leave the user's VPC and that it is encrypted.
 Also it guarantees that the user data is not used to train the foundational models used.
 One other cool feature of Bedrock is that, for customization jobs (model fine tuning), Bedrock makes a private copy of the foundational model to be fine-tuned, so proprietary data is not shared with model providers.